 - 1. Verify the supply voltage to the heat pump is in accordance with the nameplate ratings. - 2.
 Verify the control transformer is set to the correct voltage for 208/230-v units (factory setting is 230-v). - 3.
 Make sure all electrical connections are tight and secure. - 4.
-Check the electrical fusing/breaker and wiring for the correct size. - 5.
-Verify that the low voltage wiring between the thermostat or DDC controls and the unit is correct. - 6.
+Check the electrical fusing/breaker and wiring for the correct size. - Verify that the low voltage wiring between the thermostat or DDC controls and the unit is correct. - 6.
 Verify the water piping is complete and correct. - 7.
 Verify there are no leaks in the external piping or in the internal unit piping.
 Correct as necessary. - 8.
-Verify the isolation or flow control valves are open and that any automatic flow control valve or balancing valve are set to the correct setting. - 9.
-Check the water flow is correct and adjust if necessary. - 10.
-Check the blower for free rotation, and that it is secured to the shaft. - 11.
+Verify the isolation or flow control valves are open and that any automatic flow control valve or balancing valve are set to the correct setting. - Check the water flow is correct and adjust if necessary. - Check the blower for free rotation, and that it is secured to the shaft. - 11.
 Verify the shipping supports have been removed. - 12.
-Vertical Units Only Verify vibration isolation has been provided and that the unit has been installed on a solid structure. - 13.
-Horizontal Units Only Verify integral angle iron frames (quantity 2) are installed, and the unit is secured to an adequate support structure.
-Frames are pre-installed and welded to the cabinet. - 14.
+Vertical Units Only Verify vibration isolation has been provided and that the unit has been installed on a solid structure. - Horizontal Units Only Verify the hanging brackets have been installed and the unit is secured to an adequate support structure. - 14.
 Verify the unit has proper service clearance.
 Be certain that all access panels are secured in place. - 15.
-Verify the ductwork has been properly fastened to supply and return duct collars and a pair of pants duct connection for all dual blower configurations is in place.
+Verify the ductwork has been properly fastened to supply and return duct collars and a pair of pants duct connection for all dual blower configurations is in place. - 16.
+Verify the ductwork is free from obstruction and that all dampers or registers are open. - 17.
+Make sure return air filters are positioned correctly in the filter rack if removed during installation. - 18.
+Verify the unit is not in TEST mode.